CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/View-and-Manage-Users-readme.md

       ![](media/image12.png)

-   * On Bulk Duration Extension page, you will see list of registered users.
+   * On the Bulk Duration Extension page, you will see list of registered users.
    * You can either select multiple users or all the users as per your requirement
    * For **All Users:**
      - Click on **Select All User(s)** button to select all the users and then click on the **Extend Duration** button.